 All groups must be accompanied on the day by a maximum of 2 members of staff (groups cannot be accompanied by parents).

-After the application deadline has passed, all Challenge Day applications will be ranked, with priority given as follows:
+Once we have collected all the applications, all Challenge Day applications will be ranked, with priority given as follows:

 - schools with below national average A*-C GCSE rate (including English and Maths) and above national average free school meals eligibility (FSM)